cellyanelima/my-fullstack-collection/README.md

 ## 📚 **Fullstack Collection App**

 ### **Project Description**
-The **Fullstack Collection App** is a fullstack application designed to manage a custom collection of items (e.g., books, movies, or any other data).
+The **Fullstack Collection App** is a fullstack application designed to manage a custom collection of travels.
 This project demonstrates the integration of a **React frontend**, a **Node.js/Express backend**, and a **database** using Knex for migrations and seeding.
 The application uses **React Query** for efficient data fetching and state management.

 **Technologies and Tools Used:**
 - **Front-end:** React.js